Kong/kong/INSTALL.md

-This file will guide you through the process of installing Kong and its dependencies.
+This file will guide you through the complete process of installing Kong and its dependencies.

 In order to run, Kong needs the following:
 - [Lua][lua-install-url] `5.1`